asnowtree/asnowtree.github.io/docs/_posts/2023-01-11-intention-en.md

 {: .note .info}
 The above example just means that complex things cannot be bypassed in terms of `1. knowledge reserve skill issue` `2. resource issue` `3 energy issue` `4 communication issue & team issue`, And people with the same interest can solve these problems through effective `communication` and `coordination`.
-The Xueshu platform provides auxiliary services in terms of "communication" and "coordination", so that "communication" and "coordination" go smoothly.
+The Xueshu platform provides auxiliary services in terms of `communication` and `coordination`, so that `communication` and `coordination` go smoothly.

 ### living environment